10 Free Summer Programs for High School Students in Los Angeles (LA)

 Eligibility: Students who reside and attend high school in Los Angeles County can apply.

-Each year, 26 students from across Los Angeles County are selected to participate.
-In addition to coursework, the program offers guidance on writing college essays and other college-related advice.
-You will also be introduced to USC Annenberg’s undergraduate programs, services, and potential careers in media and journalism.
-Throughout the program, you’ll have the chance to engage with scholars who are advancing discussions on race, gender, and ethnicity in communication and journalism.
-The 2024 program featured sessions with award-winning journalist, author, and professor Miki Turner, as well as scholar, media maker, and adjunct lecturer Rogelio Lopez
+USC’s Annenberg Youth Academy provides high school students with a foundation in media communication and journalism at a level comparable to first-year college courses.
+The program focuses on helping students understand the role of media and journalism in shaping civic-minded leaders.
+It helps you develop speech, debate, writing, and critical thinking skills.
+Each year, 26 students from across Los Angeles County are selected.
+The program offers guidance on writing college essays and other college-related advice.
+You’ll have the chance to engage with scholars who are advancing discussions on race, gender, and ethnicity in communication and journalism.
+In the past, the program featured sessions with award-winning journalist, author, and professor Miki Turner, as well as scholar, media maker, and adjunct lecturer Rogelio Lopez.

 Location: Various medical centers in Los Angeles.
 Virtual sessions are also available.